 The story with digs is, if you’re not a horrible person, you’re going to feel bad coming in pissed drunk at 5am to a stranger’s house, so that slightly pulls you back on a night out.
 That’s just the way it is.
 No matter how cool they say they are about you going out, believe me, they’re not.
 It’s just a fact of the system, if you’re going to be living in someone else’s house, you’re going to have to play by their rules.
 Its shit but it’s just the way it is.
 CON

-In a house with other college student, there aren’t really any restriction.
+There aren’t really any restrictions with living in a house with other college students.
 People come and go as they please, party when they want, sleep where they want and its pretty much a free for all.
 You’d think that cleaning dishes are a priority but it really isn’t in a student house.
 In general, living in a shared house when you’re in college is one of the most freeing experiences I’ve ever had.
 PRO

 When living with family, not matter how close or disinterested in you they are, there is always going to be that little part of them that feels responsible and worry about you.
 Unlike digs and shared houses, if you don’t come home at night, they actually worry about you.
 It’s not a huge thing, but the feeling of guilt when you haven’t let them know you’re coming in late or staying a friend’s house is surprisingly soul destroying.
 So just for the guilt factor.
 CON